 Some old folks complained about bloatedness, churning and stomachache.
 These may be due to poor digestion.
 I once heard a Chinese nutritionist said that the digestive ability of a 90 year old is equivalent to a 5 year old and a centenarian is like that of a 2 year old.
 They should try my baby soup and baby rice congee recipes then.

 The elderly are also prone to constipation so consuming high fibre vegetables is important, especially vegetables that become soft when cooked but still contain a lot of soluble fibre.
-For example,chinese cabbage, daikon, and lotus root.
+For example,chinese cabbage, round cabbage, daikon, and lotus root.

 Elderly with chronic illnesses like renal and hepatitis or those on long term medication tend to have lower immunity.
 Mild Chinese herbs can help to maintain or enhance immunity.
 Here is a herbal soup that I think is suitable food for the elderly.